Hexagon shaped overlay

 Refining monomers and polymers

 Polymers and plastics can be developed to have many different properties depending on the application.
 This ranges from soft and flexible to rigid and strong, while also exhibiting other functionalities, including transparency, permeability, and hydrophobicity.
-These properties are determined by the structure of the polymer or its monomers, so during the development of new biopolymers, this structure must be carefully refined.
+These properties are determined by polymer structure or its monomers.
+Because of this, the structure must be carefully refined during biopolymer development.

 CAS SciFinder can help you explore the structural properties of monomers and polymers.
-Use filters to narrow your searches by Concept and Substance Role, further refining your search results and allowing you to identify the structure you need for your next innovation.
-With easy access to related references, reactions, and suppliers, it puts all the important information you need to assist in polymer research in one place.
+Use filters to narrow your searches by Concept and Substance Role, further refining your search results to help you identify the structure you need for your next innovation.
+With easy access to related references, reactions, and suppliers, it puts all the important polymer research information in one place.

 Protecting your biopolymer innovations